AMWA-TV/info-006/docs/Device implementation tutorial.md

 A device is expected to allow controllers to [Subscribe](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Subscribing_to_events.html) to object ids it is interested in by correctly handling commands sent to the `Subscription manager`.

-A device is also expected to use the [session id](Device%20implementation%20tutorial.md#keeping-track-of-control-sessions) context and the subscriptions received in order to determine when a notification message needs to be sent to a controller.
+A device is also expected to use the underlying WebSocket control protocol context and the subscriptions received in order to determine when a notification message needs to be sent to a controller.

-#### Handling heartbeats

-As per the [NMOS IS-12](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Protocol_messaging.html#heartbeats) specification a controller is required to send [Heartbeat](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Sending_heartbeats.html) messages for their control sessions at the intervals specified when creating the session (see [Keeping track of control sessions](Device%20implementation%20tutorial.md#keeping-track-of-control-sessions)).

-Devices are expected to acknowledge each heartbeat with a response.

 ## How to